gladly-team/next-firebase-auth/README.md

 Behaves nearly identically to `withAuthUserTokenSSR`, with one key difference: it does not validate an ID token.
 Instead, it simply uses the `AuthUser` data from a cookie.
 Consequently:

-- It does not provide an ID token on the server side.
+- It does not provide an ID token on the server-side.
 The `AuthUser` provided via context will resolve to null when you call `AuthUser.getIdToken()`.
 - It does not need to make a network request to refresh an expired ID token, so it will, on average, be faster than `withAuthUserTokenSSR`.
 - It does _not_ check for token revocation.
 If you need verification that the user's credentials haven't been revoked, you should always use `withAuthUserTokenSSR`.